gifford-lab/mri-wrapper/README.md

 + NVIDIA 346.46 driver

 ## Quick run
-We provide some toy data on which you can quickly perform hyper-parameter searching, training and testing.
+We provide some toy data on which you can quickly perform hyper-parameter searching, training and testing._You need to run it under the repository directory_.

-_Replace the $REPO_HOME$ in the following command with the full path to the repository folder before running_

 ```
 docker pull haoyangz/mri-wrapper
-docker run -v $REPO_HOME$/example:/data -v $REPO_HOME$/example/model:/model -i --rm \
+docker run -v $(pwd)/example:/data -v $(pwd)/example/model:/model -i --rm \
 --device /dev/nvidiactl \
 --device /dev/nvidia-uvm \
 --device /dev/nvidia0 \